AqwamCreates/DataPredict-Neural/docs/API/ShapeTransformationBlocks/Extract.md

 #### Parameters:

 * originDimensionIndexArray: The origin points to extract the tensor from.
+It must have the same number of dimensions as the input tensor.

 * targetDimensionIndexArray: The target points to extract the tensor from.
+It must have the same number of dimensions as the input tensor.

 #### Returns: